mariehaahr/mariehaahr.github.io/src/content/na-exercises/week3.md

 <span style="color:grey;">the pearson corr.
 0.869335082603482 with a p-val of 0.0</span>
 <span style="color:grey;">the pearson corr.
 0.8965286651584561 with a p-val of 0.0</span>

-*So we can conclude that the in-degree of a network and the pagerank are very similar, since both of the correlation measures says so*
+*So we can conclude that the in-degree of a node almost says the same as the pagerank score of a node, since they have a very high correlation.*

 ### 11.5
 *Which is the most authoritative node in the network used for Exercise 11.3?
 Which one is the best hub?
 Use the HITS algorithm to motivate your answer (if using networkx, use the scipy version of the algorithm).*